By Mark Gutglueck

 Her proposal, she said, would “guarantee minority representation and diverse leadership… rooted in equity.”
 She saluted the shift to by-district elections in 2018, which she said was long overdue since it meant that each of the city’s five “representatives are elected equally.
 Therefore, each should have an equal chance to serve as mayor and mayor pro tem.”
 She said her proposal, with its one-year mayoral and mayoral pro tem terms instead of the current two-year terms would double the degree of diversity and fair distribution of the city’s leadership.

-She pointed out that in all of Redlands history there had only been three women mayors, but failed to note that the city had only had a single Latino mayor and that her proposal as she was framing it would in all likelihood, if it were to achieve the goal she was apparently setting for the city, result in keeping the Hispanic Tejeda from taking up the mayoral gavel as he was about to just before she intervened with her mayoral succession proposal.
+She pointed out that in all of Redlands history there had only been three women mayors, but failed to note that the city had only had two Latino mayors and that her proposal as she was framing it would in all likelihood, if it were to achieve the goal she was apparently setting for the city, result in keeping the Hispanic Tejeda from taking up the mayoral gavel as he was about to just before she intervened with her mayoral succession proposal.

 As might have been anticipated, Tejeda, who under the existing and traditional system stood next in line to be mayor, objected to the imposition of her selection strategy with its implied favoritism toward distaff members at the exclusion of its agnate members as part of a deliberate strategy to undo what she implied were generations of inequity and a lack of diversity, one which would thus logically lead to her immediate selection as mayor and Tejeda’s immediate exclusion from that municipal leadership role.
 Tejeda’s reaction provoked from her the observation that he “obviously had ambitions to be in a leadership role himself.”
 In this way, she seemed to impute malevolence to Tejeda’s ambition, while making no such association with her own ambition.